3 Top Canadian Psychedelic Stocks for September 2023

 The biggest USP for Compass is that it has been proven to be a promising treatment option for depression, specifically treatment-resistant depression.
 However, this also means that Compass drugs will come into play only once other treatments have been tried and failed.

-The company has cash and equivalents of $143 million at the end of 2022, but the cash burn here is a lot.
+The company has cash and equivalents of $248 million at the end of its most recent quarter, so it isn't at much risk of bankruptcy as investors take time to discover the psychedelic medicines sector.
+Still, the cash burn here is a lot.

 Disclaimer: The writer of this article or employees of Stocktrades Ltd may have positions in securities listed in this article.
 Stocktrades Ltd may also be compensated via affiliate links in this post.
 Stocktrades Ltd will run advertisements on our posts.
 These advertisements do not represent an endorsement by us.